 Shipowner circles see it as a good omen that EC chief Ursula von der Leyen tasked Tzitzikostas with developing a “new industrial maritime strategy to enhance the competitiveness, sustainability and resilience of Europe’s maritime manufacturing sector”.

-One concern was the assignment would be given to incoming industrial strategy commissioner Stephane Sejourne — a Frenchman more likely to pursue dirigiste and protectionist policies.
+One concern was that the assignment would be given to incoming industrial strategy commissioner Stephane Sejourne — a Frenchman more likely to pursue dirigiste and protectionist policies.

 In the same vein, observers see it as a plus that Tzitzikostas will report not to Sejourne but to Raffaele Fitto — an Italian in charge of cohesion and reforms.